melinahdi/Fintech-User-Funnel-Analysis/README.md

 # Fintech User Funnel Analysis

 ### Background and Overview
-There is this fintech company, established in 2018, that is a global company which head quartered in Indonesia with global active users across Indonesia, Taiwan, Hong Kong, Singapore, Malaysia, Saudi Arabia, and soon Korea and Japan. and Brunei.
+There is this fintech company, established in 2018, that is a global company which head quartered in Indonesia with global active users across Indonesia, Taiwan, Hong Kong, Singapore, Malaysia, Saudi Arabia, and soon Korea and Japan, and Brunei.

 The company has a mission to empower its users through its products, such as payment, lending, insurance, investment, and savings.